Table of Contents

 Choosing the state of incorporation can be difficult because each state has different fees, taxes, and compliance requirements.
 It’s natural to want to find a location with the lowest cost and best taxation for your business.

-If you’re starting a business in 2022, here’s a rundown of key factors to consider when deciding which states to incorporate in:
+If you’re starting a business this year, here’s a rundown of key factors to consider when deciding which states to incorporate in:

 Annual cost and fee